freelawproject/courtlistener/DEVELOPING.md

       - Go to docker Settings/Resources/Advanced
       - Increase Memory to at least 4GB and Swap to 2GB
-      - Then Apply and Restart.
+      - Apply changes and Restart.

 1. Finally, create a new superuser login by running this command, and entering the required information: